kb-dk/access-digital-objects/open-search-dsfl.md

 ## Overview

-This document describes the search interfaces for our Aerial Photograph Collection, [Danmark set fra Luften](http://www.kb.dk/danmarksetfraluften/), (DFSL).
+This document describes the search interfaces for our Aerial Photography Collection, [Danmark set fra Luften](http://www.kb.dk/danmarksetfraluften/), (DFSL).
 Because of its geographical aspect it has its own frontend.